fieldtrip/website/development/project/fwdarch.md

 FROM Headshape points TO Infinite halfspace

 Headshape points are the 3D electrodes positions in this case.
-This is the case, for example, of a set of points manually poked on a rendering of the brain surface (e.g. in the case of ECoG surgical pictures availability).
+This is the case, for example, of a set of points manually poked on a rendering of the brain surface (e.g., in the case of ECoG surgical pictures availability).

 Method:
 -With the available points consider if it is necessary to further process the inner skull surface.
 Avoid the next point if no further processing is necessary.